learn-co-curriculum/dsc-data-science-env-setup-v2-1/README.md

 Every so often we create new versions of the virtual environment and we'll ask you to update your virtual environment.
 To do that, download the latest version of this repository with the latest changes.
 Then go into a terminal window and:
 ```
 source activate base # To make sure you're not in the learn-env environment
-conda remove -n learn-env --all # To get rid of the enviroment
+conda remove -n learn-env --all # To get rid of the environment
 conda env list # Make sure it doesn't list learn-env - if it does, try the last step again
 # Then to re-create the environment from the latest environment file
 # On a Mac